b00ng/zalo-group-photo-album/README.md

 - **Automatic Discovery & Clustering:** Point the app at a folder of photos, and it will automatically find all the unique people and group the photos they appear in.
 - **Interactive Review Gallery:** After automatic clustering, you are presented with a web gallery where you can review the groups, name them, and correct any mistakes.
 - **Specific Person Search:** Provide a few sample photos of a person, and the app will scan a directory to find all photos containing that person and create a dedicated album.
+- **Chronological Timelines:** Each identified person gains a timeline view that orders their photos by capture time for easy storytelling and auditing.
 - **Cross-Platform:** Works on Windows 11, macOS, and Ubuntu.
 - **CPU & GPU Support:** Runs on standard laptops (CPU) and can leverage NVIDIA GPUs for significantly faster processing.